-Each year we offer a Writer in Residence opportunity as part of our Creative Future Writers' Award.
-In collaboration with New Writing South and Preston Park Recovery Centre, it's a unique development opportunity for a talented, emerging/mid-career underrepresented writer who is interested in working with vulnerable adults and/or in non-traditional spaces.
-It offers paid time and space to write and support to develop the selected writers' career.
+The CF Writers' Award has offered a Writer in Residence opportunity in collaboration with New Writing South and Preston Park Recovery Centre.
+This unique opportunity has offered time and space to write, plus development support, for a talented, emerging/mid-career underrepresented writer who is interested in working with vulnerable adults and/or in non-traditional spaces.

 Our Previous Writers in Residence